 What is a Data Field?¶

 A Data Field is the area within a data region containing the extracted information.
 It captures data points and writes them as elements of a field.

 Data fields together with data regions constitute the schema for extracting information from unstructured source files.

 Field Properties Panel¶

-Once a data field is added within the data region, a Field Properties panel will appear right above the designer, providing options for basic configuration settings.
+Once a data field is added within a data region, a Field Properties panel will appear right above the designer, providing options for basic configuration settings.

-The Field Properties panel allows users to customize the defined fields with the help of the following options:
+The Field Properties panel allows user to customize the captured data fields with the help of the following options:

-- Field Name – Allows users to assign a name to a data field.
+Name – Allows user to assign a name to a data field.
 You can type in any name depending on the content of the extracted data points.
 The assigned field name must be unique and without spaces in between.

-The data type of every field will appear next to the field name in the Model Layout panel.
+Note: The data type of every data field appears next to the field name in the Model Layout tab.

 Composite data contains details about a record that can be further split into smaller elements.
 For example, a record about a customer transaction might contain a date field.
 Date fields are processed by a built-in parser that splits the date into hour, day, month, year etc.